-There are numerous iPad Pros available, from the original models to the newest, updated iPad Pro 12.9 and 11.
-Regardless of which you grab, accessory manufacturers have been busy designing an array of keyboards compatible with Apple’s tablets, because a touchscreen keyboard just isn’t the same as a traditional one.
-We have keyboards for the iPad Pro that don’t double as protective cases, but we also have some options that offer serious protection to your favorite tablet for work or play.
+There are a few different iPad Pros available, from the original model to the newest, updated iPad Pro 12.9 and 11.
+Regardless of which one you bought, accessory manufacturers have been busy designing an array of keyboards compatible with Apple’s tablets, because a touchscreen keyboard simply isn’t the same as a traditional one.
+We have picked out keyboards for the iPad Pro that double as protective cases, but we also have some options that just focus on adding a great typing experience to your favorite tablet for work or play.

-Many of the cases on our list will make you feel like you’re using a touchscreen MacBook, especially given their laptop-centric designs.
-They also come at varying prices, so you don’t need to lay out a lot of cash for a physical keyboard and cover.
+Some of the cases on our list will make you feel like you’re using a touchscreen MacBook, especially given their laptop-style designs.
+They come in at various prices, so you don’t necessarily need to lay out a lot of cash for a physical keyboard and cover.
 Below are our picks for the best iPad Pro keyboard cases, regardless of which model you have.
-Also, if you’re looking for content for your new tablet, be sure to check out our picks for the best iPad Pro games and our favorite drawing apps for the iPad Pro.
+If you’re looking for content for your new tablet, be sure to check out our picks for the best iPad Pro games and our favorite drawing apps for the iPad Pro.

 Keyboards for the 12.9-inch iPad Pro 2018